isomerpages/moe-westspringsec/index.md

         - title: E-Open House 2024
           description: Day of PSLE results 2024
           url: https://sites.google.com/moe.edu.sg/wssseinfo-site2024/home
+  - announcements:
+      title: Announcements
+      id: announcements
+      announcement_items:
+        - title: No Open House
+          date: 25 October 2024
+          announcement: Please note that WSSS will not be having a physical open house at year-end.
+If you'd like to find out more about our school, please visit the school website or our dedicated site for P6 students.
+          link_text: ""
+          link_url: ""
   - infopic:
       title: Partners in Excellence
       subtitle: School Achievement